 David Schoenfeld is the founder of Ring Bear, which offers men's wedding bands and gifts.

-Whether you’re after a traditional look or something as unique as your relationship, there’s a men’s wedding band option out there perfect for every groom.
+Whether you’re after a traditional look or something as unique as your relationship, there’s a men’s wedding band option out there that's perfect for every groom.
 To get you started on your search, check out 30 of our favorite men’s wedding bands below.

 Ring Bear Milgrain Band